In-Person Workshops

 Method of Delivery

-Presentation, video, experiential practice, case study exercises, personal reflection, delivered electronically.
+Presentation, video, experiential practice, case study exercises, personal reflection, and small group discussions.

 Some of the Topics Included